When Does Translation Require Context? A Data-driven, Multilingual Exploration: Measuring Context Usage

 \subsection{Cross-Mutual Information}

-While document-level MT models can be compared using standard automatic performance metrics such as BLEU \cite{papineni-etal-2002-bleu}, these metrics do not provide a clear picture of whether models are performing better due to improvements in the handling of context or due to other improvements in training or modelling \cite{kim-etal-2019-document}.
-Another common evaluation paradigm is \emph{contrastive evaluation}, which evaluates contextual models on their ability to distinguish between correct and incorrect translations of very specific discourse phenomena, such as anaphora resolution \cite{muller-etal-2018-large} and lexical cohesion \cite{bawden-etal-2018-evaluating}.
-However, such evaluation provides only a limited measure of context usage with respect to a fixed number of ambiguous translations defined by the creators of the dataset, and hence cannot capture other unanticipated ways in which the model might be using context.
+Past work on contrastive evaluation has examined correct and incorrect translations of specific discourse phenomena \cite{bawden-etal-2018-evaluating, muller-etal-2018-large}, but this provides only a limited measure of context usage on phenomena defined by the creators of the dataset.
 We are therefore interested in devising a metric that is able to capture \textit{all} context usage by a model, beyond a predefined set.

-Conditional Cross-Mutual Information (CXMI) \cite{fernandes21acl} is a phenomena-agnostic metric for measuring the influence of context on model predictions.
-CXMI is defined as
+Conditional Cross-Mutual Information (CXMI) \cite{bugliarello-etal-2020-easier, fernandes21acl} measures the influence of context on model predictions at the corpus level.
+CXMI is defined as:

 where $X$ and $Y$ are a source and target sentence, respectively, $C$ is the context, $\text{H}_{q_{MT_A}}$ is the entropy of a \textit{context-agnostic} MT model, and $\text{H}_{q_{MT_C}}$ refers to a \textit{context-aware} MT model.
-This quantity can be estimated over a held-out set with $N$ sentence pairs and the respective context as:
+This quantity can be estimated over a held-out set with $N$ sentence pairs and their respective context as:

-Importantly, the authors find that training a \textit{single} model $q_MT$ as both the context-agnostic and context-aware model ensures that non-zero CXMI values are due to context and not other factors (see the original paper for a more detailed explanation).
+Importantly, the authors find that training a \textit{single} model $q_{MT}$ as both the context-agnostic and context-aware model ensures that non-zero CXMI values are due to context and not other factors (see \citet{fernandes21acl} and \S\ref{sec:data-model-thematic} for details).

+Although this approach is promising, it is defined only at a \textit{corpus level}: as the previous equation shows, CXMI is estimated by over a full set of sentences.
+Since we are interested in measuring how important context is for single sentences or words within a sentence, we extend this definition to capture lower-level context dependency in the next section.